opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 * [Maged Elaasar](mailto:elaasar@jpl.nasa.gov), JPL

-> A [talk](https://docs.google.com/presentation/d/1DpRqLBLn4BCvdYgqaSr9uYsl-RpbjShxfrbGm6S_oxY) that introduces onto:Nexus Workshop 2024 and its theme will be given by Maged Elaasar as part of INCOSE IW 2024 agenda and is currently scheduled on Sat Jan 27, 2024 at 3:30 pm.
+> A [talk that introduces openCAESAR and onto:Nexus Workshop 2024](https://docs.google.com/presentation/d/1DpRqLBLn4BCvdYgqaSr9uYsl-RpbjShxfrbGm6S_oxY) will be given by Maged Elaasar at INCOSE IW 2024 on Sat Jan 27, 2024 at 3:30 pm.

 ## Physical Venue